wp-plugins/ubercx-shipping-tracking/readme.txt

 Stable tag: 1.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
-An easy to use WooCommerce plugin providing shipping tracking for your customers.
-Easily manage your orders and shipping.
+An easy to use WooCommerce plugin providing embedded shipping tracking for your customers.
+Increase customer satisfaction and less support issues.

 == Description ==

-UberCX Shipping Tracking is a WooCommerce FREE plugin that allows customers to track their orders.
-Currently, it support UPS, USPS, FEDEX & DHL.
-If you have another shipping service that you are interested in then please [contact us here](https://ubercx.freshdesk.com/support/tickets/new) we are actively adding new services
+Shipping Tracking is FREE WooCommerce plugin that allows customers to track shipment of their orders.
+Currently, it support UPS, USPS, FEDEX & DHL shipping carriers.
+If you have another shipping service that you are interested in then please [contact us here](https://ubercx.freshdesk.com/support/tickets/new), as we are actively adding new services

 Key Features:

 * Supports USPS, UPS, FedEx & DHL
 * Customers receive the tracking information in their Order Complete email
-* Tracking information is shown on the customer account area
+* Tracking information is shown on the customer order details page.
 * Full tracking information (detailed activity) can be displayed by the customer
 * Easily see which orders have shipped or not, right from the order summary screen - saves time and effort
-* No more answering emails an phone calls with customers looking for their shippiing information
+* No more answering emails an phone calls with customers looking for their shipping information

 == Frequently Asked Questions ==